reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 ## Task 1: Setup Azure Data Explorer

 Azure Data Explorer is an end-to-end platform-as-a-service offering used to collect, process, store, analyze, and query data from IoT solutions at scale.
 Azure Data Explorer is designed for ad hoc data exploration and operational analysis of data that's highly contextualized and optimized for time series.

-In this exercise, you will setup Azure Data Explorer integration with Azure IoT Hub.
+In this task, you will setup Azure Data Explorer integration with Azure IoT Hub.

 1. On the Azure portal, navigate to Resource group and then select the resource group named **az220rg-<inject key="DeploymentID" enableCopy="false"></inject>**.